applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/multiple-sequence-alignment.md

 ### Building the guide tree <link src='2d97eb'/>

 Let's address the first of our outstanding questions.
 I mentioned above that *we need an alignment to build a good tree*.
 The key word here is *good*.
-We can build a very rough tree - one that we would never want to present as representing the actual relationships between the sequences in question - without first aligning the sequences.
-Remember that building a UPGMA tree requires only a distance matrix, so if we can find a non-alignment-dependent way to compute distances between the sequences, we can build a rough UPGMA tree from them.
+We can actually build a very rough tree - one that we would never want to present as representing any actual phylogenetic relationships between the sequences in question - without first aligning the sequences.
+One way to do this is using hierarchical clustering to build an [UPGMA](https://en.wikipedia.org/wiki/UPGMA) (**U**nweighted **P**air **G**roup **M**ethod with **A**rithmetic-mean) tree, requiring only a distance matrix as input.
+So if we can find a non-alignment-dependent way to compute distances between the sequences, we can build a rough UPGMA tree from them.

 Let's compute distances between the sequences based on their *word* composition.
 We'll define a *word* here as `k` adjacent characters in the sequence.
 We can then define a function that will return all of the words in a sequence as follows.
 These words can be defined as being overlapping, or non-overlapping.
-We'll go with overlapping for this example, as the more words we have, the better our guide tree should be.

 ```python
 >>> from skbio import DNA
 >>> %psource DNA.iter_kmers
 ```

+Let's look at all the kmers of size 3 for the given sequence:

 ```python
 >>> for e in DNA("ACCGGTGACCAGTTGACCAGTA").iter_kmers(3):
 ...     print(e)
 ```

+And here of size 7:

 ```python
 >>> for e in DNA("ACCGGTGACCAGTTGACCAGTA").iter_kmers(7):
 ...     print(e)
 ```

+And here are the kmers of size 3 without allowing overlap:

 ```python
 >>> for e in DNA("ACCGGTGACCAGTTGACCAGTA").iter_kmers(3, overlap=False):
 ...     print(e)
 ```

+We'll go with overlapping for this example, as the more words we have, the better our guide tree should be.

-If we then have two sequences, we can compute the word counts for each and define a distance between the sequences as the fraction of words that are unique to either sequence.
+If we then have two sequences, we can compute the word counts for each and define a distance between the sequences as the fraction of total words that are unique to either sequence.

 ```python
 >>> from iab.algorithms import kmer_distance